paxdotdev/docs/src/intro-the-pax-language.md

 ---

 # STATUS: DRAFT
-**Pax is not yet available on Github -- these docs are drafted in preparation for release and are not yet intended for broad publication.**
+**Pax is not yet available on GitHub -- these docs are drafted in preparation for release and are not yet intended for broad publication.**

 ---